localstack/localstack/README.md

 ## Using the official AWS CLI version 2 Docker image with Localstack Docker container

-By default the the container running [amazon/aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-docker.html) is isolated from `0.0.0.0:4566` on the host machine, that means that aws-cli cannot reach localstack through your shell.
+By default the container running [amazon/aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-docker.html) is isolated from `0.0.0.0:4566` on the host machine, that means that aws-cli cannot reach localstack through your shell.

 To ensure that the two docker containers can communicate create a network on the docker engine: